Stewart–Cassiar Highway: History

 The Highway 37 of today is the result of highway extension projects began in 1959.

 Originally, a roadway extended south from the Alaska Highway to serve the Cassiar mining district, eventually reaching Dease Lake and joining a road to Telegraph Creek (sometimes referred to as Highway 51, but not signed as such).
 To the south, logging roads extended north almost as far as Meziadin Junction.

 By 1968, the route of what is now 37A extended past Meziadin Junction north.
 This was done to allow for asbestos from Cassiar to be shipped to market via sea from Stewart.
 By the middle of 1972, only a few miles remained to be built between Meziadin Junction and Iskut.
 Four bicyclists, whose journey from Alaska to Montana was chronicled in a May 1973 National Geographic article, braved the muddy gap.

-Once this route was completed, travelers only had to contend with limited hours for using the logging roads south of Meziadin Junction, roads which were upgraded during the 1970s.
+Once this route was completed, travellers only had to contend with limited hours for using the logging roads south of Meziadin Junction, roads which were upgraded during the 1970s.
 The completion of a new bridge over the Skeena River at Kitwanga in Mid-November 1975 gave better access to the Yellowhead Highway.
 Work continued through the mid-to-late 70s to upgrade the stretch of highway.

 The Highway 37 corridor is slated for infrastructure enhancements as resource extraction activities increase in the Northwest region of British Columbia.
 The Northwest Transmission Line was constructed by BC Hydro and runs from Terrace, British Columbia to Bob Quinn Lake, largely paralleling the highway.